orbuluh/fundamental/notes/graph_dijkstra_sssp.md

 ### Indexed Priority Queue (IPQ)

-- The original algorithm insert all the feasible (`nodeIdx`, `distance`) pair in `O(log(n)`, and “lazily” remove stale edges in PQ.
+- The original algorithm insert all the feasible (`distance`, `nodeIdx`) pair in `O(log(n)`, and “lazily” remove stale edges in PQ.
-- When doing this, one `nodeIdx` could have several entires in the PQ, with different value of distance.
-For dense graph, this would be costly.
+- When doing this, one `nodeIdx` could have several entires in the PQ, with different value of distance.For dense graph, this would be costly.
-- The “eager” version of Dijkstra avoids duplicated key-value pairs and support efficient updates by using IPQ.
+- The “eager” version of Dijkstra **avoids duplicated key-value pairs** and support efficient updates by using IPQ.
 - The difference of using IPQ is that for the same `nodeIdx`, whenever we saw a smaller `distance`, we can simply update the `distance` in the entry instead of making duplicated `nodeIdx` entries in the PQ.

 ### D-ary heap for the IPQ

-- In the context of Dijkstra on dense graph, there are more updates (i.e. decreaseKey operation) than dequeue operations.
+- In the context of Dijkstra on dense graph, there are more updates (i.e. `decreaseKey` operation) than `dequeue` operations.
 - A D-ary heap where a node having D children would be more feasible than general binary heap for IPQ.
 This speeds up decrease key operations at the expense of more costly removals.
 - Ideally improving the whole complexity to `O(E * log(V))` to `O(E * log_{E/V}(V))`